-HEALTHCARE SERVICE MAXIMUM OTHER TERMS AND CONDITIONS SURGICAL ALLOWANCES Eligibility criteria may apply.
-OTTER TERRIE AND GOTTETTIONS Gastric banding/bypass allowance \$7,500 per lifetime After 3 years of continuous cover on this plan.
-Payable on receipt of a medical report by a Specialist prior to surgery.
+HEALTHCARE SERVICE MAXIMUM OTHER TERMS AND CONDITIONS OF COVER SURGICAL ALLOWANCES Excess applies to this section.
+Eligibility criteria may apply.
+Gastric banding/bypass \$7,500 per lifetime After 3 years of continuous cover on this plan. allowance Payable on receipt of a medical report by a Specialist prior to surgery.
 This allowance includes 1 surgical procedure and any subsequent treatment that may be required.
-Bilateral breast reduction allowance \$5,000 per lifetime After 3 years of continuous cover on this plan.
-Payable on receipt of a medical report by a Specialist prior to surgery.
+Specialist consultations and diagnostic imaging must be performed by an Affiliated Provider .
+Bilateral breast reduction \$5,000 per lifetime After 3 years of continuous cover on this plan. allowance Payable on receipt of a medical report by a Specialist prior to surgery.
 This allowance includes 1 surgical procedure and any subsequent treatment that may be required.
+Specialist consultations and diagnostic imaging must be performed by an Affiliated Provider .
 Post mastectomy allowance to achieve breast symmetry \$6,500 per lifetime Payable on receipt of a medical report by a Specialist prior to surgery.
 Cover is for symmetry procedures performed on the unaffected breast.
 This allowance includes 1 surgical procedure and any subsequent treatment that may be required.
-Prophylactic treatment allowance \$50,000 per lifetime After 3 years of continuous cover on this plan.
+Specialist consultations and diagnostic imaging must be performed by an Affiliated Provider .
+Prophylactic treatment allowance \$40,000 per lifetime After 3 years of continuous cover on this plan.
 Covers prophylactic treatment to address a highly increased risk of developing a disease.
 Approval must be granted prior to treatment.
 This allowance is the total amount available for both the prophylactic treatment and all subsequent associated costs.
+Specialist consultations and diagnostic imaging must be performed by an Affiliated Provider .
 Cover is not available where the high risk status was present prior to the original date of joining .
 Overseas treatment allowance \$30,000 per claims year Reimbursement of medical expenses for approved treatment not available in the public or private sector within New Zealand.
 The treatment must be recommended by a Specialist.
 Southern Cross must approve the treatment based on a medical report you provide before treatment takes place.
 Ordinary policy exclusions apply.
 No reimbursement for accommodation or travel.